Tenements (Scotland) Act 2004

-The Tenements (Scotland) Act 2004 is an Act of the Scottish Parliament which is the main source of the law of the tenement, which regulates tenement flats.
+The Tenements (Scotland) Act 2004 (asp 11) is an act of the Scottish Parliament which is the main source of the law of the tenement, which regulates tenement flats.

-The Act is part of a package of land reforms together with the Abolition of Feudal Tenure etc. (Scotland) Act 2000 and the Title Conditions (Scotland) Act 2003, all of which commenced on 28 November 2004.
+The act is part of a package of land reforms together with the Abolition of Feudal Tenure etc. (Scotland) Act 2000 and the Title Conditions (Scotland) Act 2003, all of which commenced on 28 November 2004.

 Passage in Parliament

 The Bill was introduced to the Scottish Parliament on 30 January 2004 by then Communities Minister Margaret Curran, and supported by Justice Minister Cathy Jamieson and Deputy Communities Minister Mary Mulligan.

-Substantive Provisions
+Substantive provisions

+The act allows maintenance of common properties to be carried out where a majority of owners are supportive of the work.

-Section 26 of the Act defines a tenement as two or more related but separate flats divided from each other horizontally.
+Section 26 of the act defines a tenement as two or more related but separate flats divided from each other horizontally.
 The definition is framed broadly in order to include not only traditional tenement properties, but also four-in-a-block houses and larger houses which have been subdivided.

 Ownership

-The Act contains a number of provisions affecting ownership of various parts of a tenement building:
+The act contains a number of provisions affecting ownership of various parts of a tenement building: